ROCm/HIP/docs/understand/programming_model.rst

 This is done by grouping threads into warps, which contain as many threads as there are physical lanes in a SIMD, and issuing that instruction to the SIMD for every warp of a kernel.
-Ideally the SIMD is always fully utilized, however if the number of threads can't be evenly divided by the warpSize, then the unused lanes are masked out from the corresponding SIMD execution.
+Ideally, the SIMD is always fully utilized.
+However, if the number of threads can't be evenly divided by the warpSize, then the unused lanes are masked out from the corresponding SIMD execution.